luctrate/drl_p1_navigation/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to train an agent.
+Follow the instructions in `Navigation.ipynb` to use the trained agent or train the agent from sratch.